ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 ### Overview

-Games are not built to communicate with other games by default.
+Games do not know how to communicate with other games by default.
 We sidestep that issue by having those games communicate with a "server", which is designed to keep track of what's going on in the multiworld and tell every game what's up at all times.
 So whenever someone wants to play a game through Archipelago, they always need a server running, even if they're playing alone.